 With more people working from home since last year, a big question is whether work-from-home expenses can be claimed.
 Some certainly can.
 You might also be able to claim moving expenses and professional dues related to your job.

 Claiming any contributions you make to pension and savings plans throughout the year can give you a break come tax time.

 Climate action incentive

 Residents of Alberta, Saskatchewan, Manitoba and Ontario pay a fuel charge when they fill up at the gas pump and on their home heating bills.
-The climate action incentive, which is new for the 2020 tax year, can help eligible residents recoup some of what they’ve spent.
+The climate action incentive, which came in during the 2020 tax year, can help eligible residents recoup some of what they’ve spent.

 If you’re worried about missing out on a tax deduction or credit, you can also search online to see what you might be eligible for.

 Don’t forget to check out the tax rules in your home province or territory.
 Although you’re filing a federal tax return, there are some taxes to be paid—and credits to be had—based on where you live.